Vitamin D Supplementation During Pregnancy Improves Children’s Bone Density for Years

 More Than Bone Health

-Vitamin D’s benefits extend far beyond bone health, said Grant, who was not involved in the study.
+Vitamin D’s benefits extend far beyond bone health, according to Grant, who was not involved in the study.
 Vitamin D plays a critical role in preventing serious pregnancy complications, including gestational diabetes, preeclampsia, and preterm delivery.

 Reducing these pregnancy complications is actually the more compelling reason to supplement with vitamin D during pregnancy, Grant said in an email.